MS-Santi/code-with-engineering-playbook/observability/guidance/readme.md

 ##### Troubleshooting Errors

 For troubleshooting an errors, Correlation ID is a great starting point to trace the workflow of a transaction.

-## Alerting

-One of the goals of building highly observable systems is to provide valuable insight into the behavior of the application.
-Observable systems allow problems to be identified and surfaced through alerts before end users are impacted.

-### Best Practices

-* The foremost thing to do before creating alerts is to implement observability.
-Without monitoring systems in place, it becomes next to impossible to know what activities need to be monitored and when to alert the teams.
-* Identify what the application's minimum viable service quality needs to be.
-It is not what you intend to deliver, but is acceptable for the customer.
-These [Service Level Objectives](https://landing.google.com/sre/sre-book/chapters/*ervice-level-objectives/)(SLOs) are a metric for measurement of the application's performance.
-* SLOs are defined with respect to the end users.
-The alerts must watch for visible impact to the user.
-For example, alerting on request rate, latency and errors.
-* Use automated, scriptable tools to mimic end-to-end important code paths relatable to activities in the application.
-Create alert polices on user impacting events or metric rate of change.
-* Alert fatigue is real.
-Engineers are recommended to pay attention to their monitoring system so that accurate alerts and thresholds can be defined.
-* Establish a primary channel for alerts that needs immediate attention and tag the right team/person(s) based on the nature of the incident.
-Not every single alert needs to be sent to the primary on-call channel.
-* Establish a secondary channel for items that need to be looked into and does not affect the users, yet.
-For example, storage that nearing capacity threshold.
-These items will be what the engineering services will look to regularly to monitor the *ealth of the system.
-* It is important to learn from each incident and continually improve the process.
-After every incident has been triaged, conduct a [post mortem of the scenario](https://landing.google.com/sre/workbook/chapters/postmortem-culture/).
-Scenarios and situations that were not initially considered will occur and the post mortem workflow is a great way to highlight that to improve the monitoring/alerting of the system.
-Configuring an alert to detect that incident scenario is a good idea to see if the event occurs again.